p-argento/uni/DSD/DSD Notes.md

 ## The 3 Models

+A data model is a set of abstraction mechanisms to describe abstract knowledge.

 3 Steps
+1. conceptual data model
+	1. to analyse a problem, given the user requirements
-1. Dimensional Fact Model (DFM)
+	2. the graphical conceptual model we use is the Dimensional Fact Model (DFM)
-	1. we see today
+	3. (we see it today)
+3. logical model
+	1. to design a solution independently of actual DBMS
+	2. as a logical model, we use
-2. Relation Data Model (RDM)
+		1. the Relation Data Model (RDM)
 			1. to describe a solution
-	2. we aim at simplicity rather than normality
-3. Multidimensional Model (called CUBE)
+		2. the Multidimensional Model (called CUBE)
 			1. with the possibility to navigate the data
+	4. we aim at simplicity rather than normality
+5. physical model
+	1. to realize a project on a specific DBMS

 We assume to have business questions like this:
 ![[Pasted image 20240924092047.png]]

+## Data model for  Conceptual Design

 Typically arriving at this form requires an effort, because managers speak in natural language.
 Be sure that what is available is used and what is useful is available.